iamaduck/Shalin/README.md

 # Shalin v0.1.4
 ### Chrome extension that provides shortcuts to math symbol replacements for what you're typing.

+## Important Note
+### Unfortunately, it appears Chrome has been updated to remove the functionality that makes this extension work properly.
+It is no longer maintained, and is unlikely to be updated unless the functionality returns in some form.
+My apologies!

 Available on the Chrome Web Store! https://chrome.google.com/webstore/detail/shalin/pdakidnecjjjcekpdccdjhombkklccnh